How To Feed A Loon

 • Heat the oil in a large skillet over medium heat.
 Add onion and sauté until soft, about 4 minutes.

-1 tbsp olive oil, 1 cup onion
+1 tablespoon olive oil, 1 cup onion

 • Add the ground pork and cook until no longer pink.
 Spoon off excess grease, if desired.